Infrared vs Microwave Sensors Blog image

 So which sensor would be better for your automatic door?
 Generally, infrared sensors are more suitable for smaller, more compact entryways and well-controlled, indoor spaces, whereas microwave ones are good for large areas.
 But who says you need to choose anyway?

 With Rotech’s selection of commercial automatic door sensors, you can get both infrared and microwave technology in one!
 We also have a great selection of microwave only and infrared only door sensors.
-Take a look at our product range today!
+Take a look at our product range today or contact us for tailored advice.

 Sentinel Z58B flap barrier gates are typically used in areas where there is a need…